-As described in our Preliminary Proxy Statement filed June 26, 2015, as amended July 28, 2015, in connection with the formerly proposed Comcast-TWC merger, eight putative class action complaints were filed on behalf of purported TWC stockholders in the New York Supreme Court (the "NY Actions") and the Court of Chancery of the State of Delaware.
+As described in our Proxy Statement filed August 20, 2015, in connection with the formerly proposed Comcast-TWC merger, eight putative class action complaints were filed on behalf of purported TWC stockholders in the New York Supreme Court (the "NY Actions") and the Court of Chancery of the State of Delaware.
 These complaints named as defendants TWC, the members of the TWC board of directors, Comcast and Comcast's merger subsidiary.
 The complaints generally alleged, among other things, that the members of the TWC board of directors breached their fiduciary duties to TWC stockholders during merger negotiations and by entering into the merger agreement and approving the merger, and that Comcast aided and abetted such breaches of fiduciary duties.
 The complaints further alleged that the joint proxy statement/prospectus filed by Comcast with the SEC on March 20, 2014 was misleading or omitted certain material information.
 The complaints sought, among other relief, compensatory damages in an unspecified amount, injunctive relief and costs and fees.
 The parties entered into a settlement agreement, conditioned on the consummation of the Comcast-TWC merger.
-Now that the Comcast-TWC merger agreement has been terminated, the settlement is no longer operative, although the plaintiffs have the right to petition the court for the award of attorneys' fees and TWC has the right to oppose that application.
+Now that the Comcast-TWC merger agreement has been terminated, this settlement agreement is no longer operative.

-Following the announcement of the mergers on May 26, 2015, on June 29, 2015, the parties in the NY Actions filed a stipulation agreeing that plaintiffs could file a Second Consolidated Class Action Complaint (the "Second Amended Complaint"), and dismissing with prejudice Comcast and Tango Acquisition Sub, Inc. After the court so ordered the stipulation, the plaintiffs in the NY Actions filed the Second Amended Complaint on July 1, 2015.
-The Second Amended Complaint names as defendants TWC, the members of the TWC board of directors, Charter and the merger subsidiaries.
-The Second Amended Complaint generally alleges, among other things, that the members of the TWC board of directors breached their fiduciary duties to TWC stockholders during the Charter merger negotiations and by entering into the merger agreement and approving the mergers, and that Charter and its subsidiaries aided and abetted such breaches of fiduciary duties.
-The complaint seeks, among other relief, injunctive relief enjoining the stockholder vote on the mergers, unspecified declaratory and equitable relief, compensatory damages in an unspecified amount, and costs and fees.
+Following the announcement of the mergers on May 26, 2015, on June 29, 2015, the parties in the NY Actions filed a stipulation agreeing that plaintiffs could file a Second Consolidated Class Action Complaint (the "Second Amended Complaint"), and dismissing the action with prejudice as to Comcast and Tango Acquisition Sub, Inc. After the court so ordered the stipulation, the plaintiffs in the NY Actions filed the Second Amended Complaint on July 1, 2015.
+The Second Amended Complaint named as defendants TWC, the members of the TWC board of directors, Charter and the merger subsidiaries.
+The Second Amended Complaint generally alleged, among other things, that the members of the TWC board of directors breached their fiduciary duties to TWC stockholders during the Charter merger negotiations and by entering into the merger agreement and approving the mergers, and that Charter and its subsidiaries aided and abetted such breaches of fiduciary duties.
+The complaint sought, among other relief, an injunction against the stockholder vote on the mergers, compensatory damages in an unspecified amount, and costs and attorneys' fees.